Tulsa Welding School Tuition Costs: Welding, Pipefitting & HVAC Breakdown

 welding program financial benefits

-With an average starting wage of $21.40 per hour, your salary expectations are realistic and competitive for entry-level welders, delivering a strong return on the roughly $23,650 Welding Specialist cost.
+With an average starting wage of $21.40 per hour, your pay expectations are realistic and competitive for entry-level welders.
+That delivers a strong return on the roughly $24,175 Welding Specialist cost.
+The U.S. Bureau of Labor Statistics shows positive long-term demand in the field.

-You’ll benefit from financial aid, scholarships, and grants that lower your net outlay and improve ROI.
+Financial aid, scholarships, and grants lower your net cost even more and improve your ROI.

-Tulsa Welding School’s network of over 35,000 alumni connects you to employers, boosting job placement and career advancement opportunities.
+Tulsa Welding School’s network of nearly 40,000 alumni connects you to employers and boosts job placement and career growth.

 Frequently Asked Questions